Richmond Community Church: Description and history

-The Richmond Community Church is located in the village center of Richmond, on the south side of Fitzwilliam Road a short way east of its junction with Alford Road and Old Homestead Highway.
+The Richmond Community Church is located in the village center of Richmond, on the south side of Fitzwilliam Road a poor way east of its junction with Alford Road and Old Homestead Highway.
 It is a single-story brick structure, with a gabled roof and clapboarded gable ends.
-Its main facade faces north toward the road, and is two bays wide.
+Its main facade faces north toward the road and is two bays wide.
 Each bay is flanked by simple brick pilasters, which also appear at the building corners.
 The bays each house a building entrance with sidelight windows on the ground floor, and sash windows at the gallery level.
 A square two-stage wood-frame tower rises above the facade.

 The church was built in 1838 by a Unitarian congregation, which sold a half interest in the building to the First Baptist Society before the building was completed.
 It is the earliest in a series of brick churches built at the time in New Hampshire in the Connecticut River valley region, probably built under the influence of earlier work of Lebanon, New Hampshire native Ammi Burnham Young.
 It is distinguished from earlier Federal style churches by the pilasters on the corners and on the front facade.